List of Guilty Gear characters: Robo-Ky

 Robo-Ky (ロボカイ, Robokai) is not simply one character, but in fact a line of robotic copies of Ky Kiske created by the shadowy Post War Administration Bureau.
 For some reason, Robo-Ky is often mistaken for the real Ky Kiske and vice versa during the game's story mode, even though his face is obviously metallic, his voice is higher-pitched and robotic, and he constantly blurts out *GIGIGI* or *BZZZT* noises during story sequences.
 As of Xrd, there's only one Robo-Ky left who survived its last appearance in XX Accent Core, the sentient first model unit, now as a con for hire and presumably homeless, until Venom hired the robot for some urgent emergencies.
 Sometimes later in After Story of Xrd Rev 2, Robo-Ky, now reduced to a head after sacrificing his body from his last battle against Bedman, is currently accompanying Venom, who wants to repay the robot's life to get more money and build a new body for him.
 Starting out as street vendors, they eventually open a bakery shop.
 After the base story of Strive, Venom has enough money to build a new body for Robo-Ky, and eventually comes out of retirement from fighting, with Robo-Ky serving as Venom's sidekick during his activity as a phantom guardian vigilante of their current hometown by night.
+Ultimately following the event of Dual Rulers, the result of the gas from a cloning flower Faust brought multiplies Robo-Ky whenever he sneezed, yet resulting one of them serves as a standalone playable once they build a new body and a new dual weapon, while the other still serve as Venom's sidekick and taking care of his bakery at night.